New team will be bold and fight for an inclusive city, says Mayoral Candidate Campbell

 Vision members cast a ballot today to select the new, progressive Vision team for the 2018 election.
 Advance voting was also held on July 4 for members.

-For Council, the four new candidates who will join incumbent Councillor Heather Deal in this election are:
+For Council, the three new candidates who will join incumbent Councillor Heather Deal in this election are:

 Diego Cardona: A social justice advocate, Diego is active in a variety of organizations including Fresh Voices, which aims to make BC and Canada a better place for immigrant and refugee youth; most recently he was Programs Coordinator for Kiwassa Neighbourhood House.